 Who invented French doors?

 Above: Steel French doors by Portella Iron Doors in a dark bronze finish.
-Image via Portella Iron Doors of Austin, Texas.
+Photograph via Portella Iron Doors of Austin, Texas.

-Above: Symmetry at work: French doors are surrounded by divided glass windows In a 1927 apartment building.
-The kitchen belongs to Swedish blogger Catarina Skoglund, who lives outside Göteborg.
+Above: Symmetry at work: French doors are surrounded by divided glass windows in a 1927 apartment building in Sweden.
+The kitchen belongs to blogger Catarina Skoglund, who lives outside Göteborg.
 Want to Steal This Look?

 What are the benefits of French doors?

-In addition to adding a certain je ne sais quoi, advantages of French doors may include:
+In addition to adding a certain je ne sais quoi, the advantages of French doors include:

 - Providing a visual bridge between indoors and out, or between adjoining rooms.